-However, in our view, the proposed requirements for determining the components of the total allowed compensation clearly contradict the objective of the ED as formulated in paragraphs 1 and 2.
-We deem that the application of the proposals would not result in financial statements of entities subject to a regulatory agreement providing a clearer and more complete picture of the relationship between the revenue and expenses of those entities.
+However, in our view, the proposed detailed requirements in paragraphs B15 and B3-B9 contradict the objective of the ED as formulated in paragraphs 1 and 2.
+We deem that the application of these proposals would not result in financial statements of entities subject to a regulatory agreement providing a clearer and more complete picture of the relationship between the revenue and expenses of those entities.
 In this regard, please refer to our comments to question 3.